-5. Conclusions and Recommendations
+5. Conclusions

 - 5.1.
-In summary, the Roads Safety Forum has overseen and developed the review of RPPZs Parking through support from officers and following consideration of papers and information. - 5.2.
-The Forum has since supported the following conclusions and specific recommendations noting that they would be taken to the Community and Enterprise Resources Committee for consideration and endorsement: - ♦ RPPZs are an effective demand management tool and should now be considered for future expansion or rolled out to new areas, subject to an appropriate assessment by officers and the introduction of a fee for issued permits - Permits issued to both residents and businesses in any existing, expanded or new RPPZ will be subject to a £10 fee for each permit with permits valid for a period of two years - ♦ Requests for new or expanded RPPZs can now be considered and an assessment will be undertaken to review the need or otherwise of any proposed RPPZs - ◆ The introduction of new or expanded RPPZs must balance the competing demands of residents, businesses, employers and commuters - The enforcement of demand management measures (e.g. RPPZs and other waiting and loading restrictions) require to be suitably resourced, including during the evening - The primary process for applying for permits should be on-line but all other existing options should remain available at this stage

-- 5.3.
-With regards to timescales it is proposed that those areas outlined in Appendix 1 be subject to assessment before the end of May 2020.
+In summary, the Road Safety Forum has overseen and developed the review of RPPZ Parking Policy through support from officers and following consideration of papers and information. - 5.2.
+The Forum has since supported the following conclusions and specific recommendations noting that they would be taken to the Community and Enterprise Committee for consideration and endorsement:- - RPPZs are an effective demand management tool and should now be considered for future expansion or rolled out to new areas, subject to an appropriate assessment by officers. - Requests for new or expanded RPPZs can now be considered and an assessment will be undertaken to review the need or otherwise of any proposed RPPZs - The introduction of new or expanded RPPZs must balance the competing demands of residents, businesses, employers and commuters; - The enforcement of demand management measures e.g. RPPZs and other waiting and loading restrictions require to be suitably resourced, including during the evening; - The primary process for applying for permits should be on-line but all other existing options should remain available at this stage. - 5.3.
+With regards to timescales, it is proposed that those areas outlined in Appendix 1 be subject to assessment before the end of August 2020.
 Thereafter, those that are to progress would be implemented in line with the statutory process associated with Traffic Regulation Orders.
 The whole process of promoting an Order takes some nine months though it can take considerably longer if objections are received. - 5.4.
-On the basis of the above, the Council now has another approach to manage the competing demands in areas especially in those areas close to town centres or where there are facilities such as railway stations, educational establishments, hospitals or other medical premises nearby as is the case for the three areas where consultation was undertaken.
-The introduction of a £10 fee also means that the financial pressures associated with administering this approach can be managed effectively, allowing for wider roll out if necessary. - 5.5.
-With regards to the implementation of the £10 fee, this will require amendments to the existing Traffic Regulation Orders for each existing RPPZs.
-It is expected this exercise could be concluded in spring/summer 2020, with the fee being introduced on a phased basis from summer 2020 onwards or upon receipt of a request for a parking permit.
-These timescales may vary depending on the level of representations that may be received.
+On the basis of the above, the Council now has another approach to manage the competing demands in areas, especially in those areas close to town centres or where there are facilities such as railway stations, educational establishments, hospitals or other medical premises nearby as is the case for the three areas where consultation was undertaken.